 Students are required to update their concentration courses no later than the middle of eighth semester.
 This is mandated by the Registrar.
 It is the first step toward adding your name to the IR graduation list.

 Do I have to have completed all requirements in order to revise my courseplan?

 No, the purpose is to confirm which requirements, if any, are remaining.

-Do I have to meet with Prof. Elliott, or can I just drop off the study abroad materials?
+Do I have to meet with Prof. Arreguin-Toft about study abroad approval, or can I just drop off the materials?

 Can I update my courses and submit in ASK even if I don’t have my study abroad paperwork?

 Yes.
 After your transcript comes in, follow the instructions above and resubmit updates in ASK.